Terrain prickliness: theoretical grounds for high complexity viewsheds: Prickliness computation in 2.5D terrains

 Once we know all regions of type $co(v)$, computing the prickliness of $T$ reduces to finding a unit vector that lies in the maximum number of such regions.
 To simplify, rather than considering these cones on the sphere, we extend them until they intersect the boundary of a unit cube $\mathbb{Q}$ centered at the origin.
 The conic regions of type $co(v)$ intersect the faces of $\mathbb{Q}$ forming (overlapping) convex regions.
-Notice that the problem of finding a unit vector that lies in the maximum number of regions of type $co(v)$ on $\mathbb{S}$ is equivalent to the problem of finding a point on the surface of $\mathbb{Q}$ that lies in the maximum number of ``extended" regions of type $co(v)$.
-The second problem can be solved by computing the maximum overlap of convex regions using a topological sweep~\cite{edels1989}, for each face of the cube.
+Notice that the problem of finding a unit vector that lies in the maximum number of regions of type $co(v)$ on $\mathbb{S}^2$ is equivalent to the problem of finding a point on the surface of $\mathbb{Q}$ that lies in the maximum number of ``extended" regions of type $co(v)$.
+The second problem can be solved by computing, for each face of the cube, the maximum overlap of convex regions (by constructing the arrangement induced by the convex regions and traversing its dual).